 Before the advent of VoIP and cloud-hosted solutions, large businesses were typically the only ones that could afford the expensive onsite equipment for a robust phone system with features like automated attendants, extension dialing and call queues.

-VoIP, specifically cloud-hosted VoIP phone systems, have leveled the playing field.
-There is no longer an expensive point of entry required, so small businesses can easily implement these systems in the same way large businesses can.
+VoIP, specifically cloud-hosted VoIP phone systems, has leveled the playing field.
+There is no longer an expensive point of entry, so small businesses can easily implement these systems in the same way large businesses can.

 How much does a phone system cost for small businesses?

 The cost and the pricing structure of a small business phone system are determined by where the system will be hosted.
 If it is hosted in the cloud, all you have to worry about are ongoing monthly fees for each user.
-Prices are typically $10 to $60 a month per user, depending on how many features and tools you want.
+Prices are typically $10 to $60 per user per month, depending on how many features and tools you want.